Sunese/CSGOBot/README.md

 # CrosshairBot

-A Discord bot that gives Crosshair codes.
+A Discord bot that gives CS:GO Crosshair codes.
 Possibly of pros.
 Possibly of top pro players weekly.